 Programming exercises.
-An opportunity for individuals/pairs to practice their Python programming skills print("Hello World")
+An opportunity for individuals/pairs to practice their Python programming skills

 Breakout Group Work.
-At the end of every section, participants will work in groups on a number of themed projects relevant to that section.
-The tasks become increasingly difficult as the workshop develops.
+At the end of every section, readers will work on a number of themed projects relevant to that section.

 Reflection log.
-A space for participants to reflect on their learning and log their thoughts.
+A space for the reader to reflect on their own learning and record their thoughts.